How To Get a Heavy Vehicle Licence

 To get this licence it’s important that you get it done with a training school that has a good reputation with RTO, such as School Of Transport.

-Some additionally word of advice, for new younger truck drivers looking for a job in the transporting industry, instead of search on seek, try looking at newspapers, noticeboards and truck industry magazines for job opportunities.
-Alternatively start as a removalist and get some Kms under your belt before you apply for your ideal job.
+Some additional words of advice, for new younger truck drivers looking for a job in the transporting industry, instead of searching on Seek, try looking at newspapers, noticeboards and truck industry magazines for job opportunities.
+Alternatively, start as a removalist and get some Kms under your belt before you apply for your ideal job.
 This will make getting your ideal job, easier.